 NUTRITION AND SOCIETY

-The important roles that information and communication about our food supply play in our daily lives are also proving to be a crucial area of research, both to foster effective knowledge mobilization and to support the adoption of healthy and sustainable eating habits.
+The vital roles of information and communication regarding our food supply in our daily lives are proving to be a crucial area of research.
+This research aims to promote effective knowledge mobilization and support the adoption of healthy and sustainable eating habits.